AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 thumbnail: '/img/how_to_learn_coding.png'

+alt_description: 'Learn to code in three simple steps'

 slug: "how-to-learn-coding"

 description: "Start coding with these 3 steps!
 Learn to code in a browser, explore the terminal, and dive into an IDE like VS Code.
 Follow hands-on exercises and build a bilingual project"